Vanity

-Vanity is the excessive belief in one's own abilities or attractiveness compared to others.
+Vanity is the excessive belief in one's own abilities or attractiveness.
 Prior to the 14th century, it did not have such narcissistic undertones, and merely meant futility.
 The related term vainglory is now often seen as an archaic synonym for vanity, but originally meant considering one's own capabilities and that God's help was not needed, i.e. unjustified boasting; although glory is now seen as having a predominantly positive meaning, the Latin term from which it derives, gloria, roughly means boasting, and was often used as a negative criticism.

 Religion and philosophy

 In many religions, vanity, in its modern sense, is considered a form of self-idolatry in which one likens oneself to the greatness of God for the sake of one's own image, and thereby becomes separated and perhaps in time divorced from the Divine grace of God.
 In Christian teachings, vanity is an example of pride, one of the seven deadly sins.

 Philosophically, vanity may be a broader form of egotism and pride.
 Friedrich Nietzsche wrote that "vanity is the fear of appearing original: it is thus a lack of pride, but not necessarily a lack of originality."
 One of Mason Cooley's aphorisms is "Vanity well fed is benevolent.
 Vanity hungry is spiteful."